Guy Poirier Graduate Dissertation Award in French Studies

 International Student Awards

 International students are eligible for International Master's and Doctoral Student Awards.

 Graduate students with a Study Permit are eligible for a graduate teaching assistantship and research assistantships.

 Students are encouraged to present papers at related scholarly conferences.
-Financial support for registration, travel and accommodation is available.
-For more information visit the Graduate Studies website.
+Financial support for registration, travel and accommodation may be available through the Graduate Studies Research Travel Assistantship.